UOA-CS732-SE750-Students-2022/project-group-magenta-mice/CONTRIBUTING.md

 ## Docker Development

+Note: Due to an apparent bug in NX + Nest, the docker container will not work.
+You can use it for a postgres instance, but unfortunately not for serving the applications.

-You can use the Visual Studio Code Remote Docker Extension to develop this application in a docker container.
-This will allow you to get started with all the needed dependencies already running.
+~~You can use the Visual Studio Code Remote Docker Extension to develop this~~ ~~application in a docker container.
+This will allow you to get started with all~~ ~~the needed dependencies already running.~~

 ## Prerequisites if Not Using Docker